kleintrevor/kleintrevor/README.md

 - 🌱 I’m currently learning **JavaScript game design & animation**

-- 👨‍💻 All of my projects are available at [trevorklein.netlify.app](trevorklein.netlify.app)

 - 📫 You can reach me at **trevor.klein@gmail.com**

 <h3 align="left">Connect with me:</h3>